 The Mediation Option

-The Government Records Council offers the mediation services of the New Jersey State Office of Dispute Settlement to resolve disagreements arising from a request for public records.
+The Government Records Council offers mediation services to resolve disagreements arising from a request for public records.
 A trained neutral is available to assist the parties - the person who is denied access to a government record and the custodian who denied or failed to provide access -- reach a mutually acceptable resolution to their differences.

 top of page